OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

     # docker-compose down

-The default settings ensure the individual deployment containers are **automatically restarted** on their failure.
-The complete deployment is automatically started on server boot with Docker, but on Podman the :ref:`extra steps <container_troubleshooting_podman>` must be taken.
+The default settings ensure the individual deployment containers are **automatically restarted** upon their failure.
+The complete deployment is automatically started upon server boot with Docker, but on Podman the :ref:`extra steps <container_troubleshooting_podman>` must be taken.

 .. _container_deploy_single:

 Single-container
 ----------------

-Single-container (*all-in-one*) deployment is the most straightforward and simple way to run OpenNebula Front-end in a single container.
-In such case all needed services are running together in the same process space, communicate simply over localhost and the local filesystem.
+Single-container (*all-in-one*) deployment is the most straightforward and simple way to run the OpenNebula Front-end in a single container.
+In this case all necessary services are running together in the same process space and communicate simply over localhost and the local filesystem.

 A. Start Deployment
 ^^^^^^^^^^^^^^^^^^^

 .. note::

-    If you already use Sunstone over HTTPS and decide to change to HTTP-only later (or vice versa), you might experience issues to login into Sunstone.
+    If you already use Sunstone over HTTPS and decide to change to HTTP-only later (or vice versa), you might experience issues logging in into Sunstone.
 To fix the problem, drop the browser cookies for the Sunstone URL and try again.

-Based on selected approach in :ref:`Step 2.
-Reconfigure Host SSH <container_ssh>` update one of the following command examples with required extra parameters.
+Based on your selected approach in :ref:`Step 2.
+Reconfigure Host SSH <container_ssh>` update one of the following command examples with the required extra parameters.

 - Option :ref:`A. Dedicated IP address for OpenNebula <container_ssh_ip>` - take and **customize** (see instructions below) one of the examples below: